mutasim77/knowledge-sharing/AWS Cloud Computing/README.md

 - For example, receive notifications if your AWS bill spikes due to an unexpected increase in resource usage.

 > In summary, AWS Cost Management Services like Cost Explorer, Budgets, Cost and Usage Report, Trusted Advisor, and Cost Anomaly Detection help you gain insights into your spending, set and enforce budgets, and optimize costs, ensuring you get the most value from your AWS investments.

+## AWS Management and Governance 🛠
+Amazon provides a suite of tools to help you manage and govern your AWS resources effectively.
+These services enable you to automate tasks, ensure compliance, monitor performance, and maintain control over your infrastructure.

+AWS CloudFormation 🗂️
+- CloudFormation allows you to define your cloud resources using templates.
+- It automates the provisioning and configuration of your AWS resources, making it easier to manage infrastructure as code.
+- For example, use CloudFormation to deploy a web application stack, including EC2 instances, RDS databases, and S3 buckets, with a single template.

+AWS CloudTrail 🕵️‍♂️
+- CloudTrail records all API calls and user activity within your AWS account.
+- It provides a history of AWS API calls, including who made the request, the services used, and the actions taken.
+- For example, use CloudTrail to monitor changes to your infrastructure and ensure compliance with security policies.

+AWS Config 📜
+- AWS Config tracks changes to your AWS resources and evaluates configurations against desired settings.
+- It provides detailed resource configuration history and compliance auditing capabilities.
+- For example, use AWS Config to ensure that all EC2 instances are configured with specific security settings.

+AWS Systems Manager 🛠️
+- Systems Manager provides a unified interface to view and control your AWS resources.
+- It helps automate operational tasks, like patch management, configuration management, and software inventory.
+- For example, use Systems Manager to automate the patching of your EC2 instances, ensuring they are up-to-date with the latest security updates.

+AWS CloudWatch 📈
+- CloudWatch monitors your AWS resources and applications in real-time.
+- It collects and tracks metrics, sets alarms, and automatically reacts to changes in your AWS resources.
+- For example, use CloudWatch to monitor the CPU usage of your EC2 instances and trigger an auto-scaling event if usage exceeds a certain threshold.

+AWS Service Catalog 📋
+- Service Catalog allows you to create and manage catalogs of approved IT services.
+- It helps organizations manage and distribute approved software and service configurations.
+- For example, use Service Catalog to provide your development teams with pre-approved AMIs, databases, and other resources they need to build applications.

+AWS Organizations 🏢
+- Organizations allow you to manage multiple AWS accounts centrally.
+- It helps you apply policies, manage billing, and automate account creation across your organization.
+- For example, use AWS Organizations to set policies that restrict certain actions across all accounts in your organization, ensuring compliance with company standards.

+> In summary, AWS Management and Governance Services like CloudFormation, CloudTrail, AWS Config, Systems Manager, CloudWatch, Service Catalog, and Organizations help you manage, automate, monitor, and govern your AWS resources efficiently, ensuring compliance, optimizing performance, and maintaining control over your infrastructure.